 Let The Countdown Begin...

 Extravagant buildings tend to be seen as part of the English national identity, along with the Royal Family, the industrial revolution and the famed 'cup of tea'.
 Many of the buildings represent our traditional values, history and much more.

 With a long history, monarchy, many a fought war and several periods of huge development and pioneering, England has got a large variety of buildings that have assumed great importance over the years.
 Without further ado, let's begin the countdown of England's top 10 most important buildings.

 10. All Saints, Margaret Street, London

 A Grade I listed Anglican church in London that was designed and constructed between 1850-1859 by William Butterfield.
-It was hailed as Butterfield's masterpiece as it was created with a High Victorian Gothic style that proved influential for British architecture between the period of 1850 to 1870.
+It was hailed as Butterfield's masterpiece as it was created with a High Victorian Gothic style that proved influential for British architecture between the period of 1850-1870.

 The red brick church was built around a small courtyard with an adjoining vicarage and choir school.
 It's interior is regarded as exceptionally beautiful, noted for its rich decoration and sacred atmosphere.
 It is located on the north side of Margaret Street in Fitzrovia near Oxford Street.

 9. No. 3 Slip, Chatham Historic Dockyard, Kent

 The construction significance of the slipways makes it one of the most important buildings in British history.
-Visit now and you'll find different sections, whereby one section was handed to Medway Ports, another developed for residential and commercial usage, while another is a charity - museum that is open as a visitor attraction.
+Visit now and you'll find different sections, whereby one section was handed to Medway Ports, another developed for residential and commercial usage, while another is a charity museum open as a visitor attraction.